 Your narrative proposal should explain how the course meets:

-- the common goals for all Core courses; and
+- The common goals for all Core courses.

-- how your course addresses one or more of the University's Student Learning Outcomes; and
+- How your course addresses one or more of the University's Student Learning Outcomes.

 Because it is written for students, your syllabus should contain the following elements.

 Language to help students understand what liberal education is and how this course fulfills its mission as a liberal education course.
 A course description at the head of the syllabus followed by a paragraph describing the precise aims according to the guidelines is one efficient way of doing this.